 Soda is one of the most expensive things you can buy for yourself, especially if it comes in a bottle.
 If you are trying to save money and want to drink something sweet, try water with some fruit juice or other natural sweetener.

 Water is also much better for your health than soda.
 Soda contains phosphoric and carbonic acids, which can be hard on your teeth and digestive system.
 Carbonic acid also causes bloating when consumed in large amounts over time.
 Water doesn’t have any of these problems!

 6. Start a garden and grow your food

 Do you have a green thumb?
 If so, starting a garden could be the frugal way to go.
 You can grow your herbs and vegetables in your backyard or on a balcony.
 If that’s not an option for you, there are also community gardens in most major cities.

 You’ll not only save money by growing your own food, but it’s healthier than what you can buy at the grocery store, too!

 7. Learn how to plan healthy & frugal meals

 Planning meals in advance is one of the easiest ways to save money on groceries.
 It’s also a great way to get your family to eat healthier.
 Planning meals ahead of time allows you to use coupons, sales, and special offers that are only available at certain times of the year.
 You can also plan around leftovers from previous meals so they don’t go to waste!

 In addition, cooking in bulk lets you make an entire week’s worth of meals quickly and easily so there’s no waste or extra trips back and forth from the grocery store.

-If you need some help to get started with meal planning, there are plenty of websites dedicated solely to helping home cooks find easy recipes that are budget friendly too!
+If you need some help to get started with meal planning, plenty of websites are dedicated solely to helping home cooks find easy, budget-friendly recipes, too!